vmsmith/CookBook/beans_cassoulet_wolfert.md

 8. Assemble the cassoulet:
   a.
 Cut the pork skin and line the cassoulet.
   b.
 Add half the beans and pork shoulder.
   c.
 Scatter the duck leg confit on the beans and pork shoulder.
+  d.
+Cover with the remaining beans and ragout.
+  e.
+Taste the ragout liquid and season as necessary.
+  f.
+Pour enough liquid over the beans to just cover them - leave at least one inch growing space in the dish.
+  g.
+Drizzle with the reserved fat.
+  h.
+Cook for 1 1/2 hours.
+  i.
+Prick the sausages and brown them.
+  j.
+Reduce the oven to 275F (135C).
+  k.
+Place the sausage on top and dust with bread crumbs.
+  l.
+Bake for one more hour, until top is golden brown.
+  m.
+Let cool for 20 minutes, and drizzle with walnut oil.